 Most people interested in buying a grow op house will do their research online to get more information.
 Many blogs and articles, mostly from Realtors, are against these purchases.
 Why?
-Because they don’t know or understand the proper procedure for a Grow Op Remediation.
+Because they don’t know or understand the proper procedure for remediating a grow op.

-When selling a grow op property, It is not legally enforced but is strongly recommended that these homes be disclosed at time of sale.
-Most likely a new buyer will always find out about the grow-op one way or the other, so it’s better to be up front before they find out from a neighbour.
-This isn’t always fair to the seller, who has done all of the necessary work and has paid the cost of for a remediated grow-op.
-What is legally enforced is if the seller is aware of material defect such as structural damage or any conditions (mould) that may be hazardous to one’s health.
-The unfortunate part about this is that most do-it-yourself renovations with mould are not disclosed at the time of sale.
+When selling a grow op property, it is not legally enforced but is strongly recommended that these homes be disclosed at time of sale.
+Most likely a new buyer will always find out about the grow op one way or the other, so it’s better to be up front before they find out from a neighbour.
+This isn’t always fair to the seller, who has done all of the necessary work and has paid the cost of for a remediated grow op.
+What is legally enforced is if the seller is aware of material defect such as structural damage or any conditions (eg. mold) that may be hazardous to one’s health.
+The unfortunate part about this is that most do-it-yourself renovations with mold are not disclosed at the time of sale.

 As a specialized grow op remediation contractor, I can tell you that each property under goes numerous inspections at various stages of the remediation to a rough total of 9 different inspections.
 As well, structural engineers, master electricians, master gas fitters and master plumbers involvement.
 All remediation contractors must be approved by the City of Calgary and Alberta Health Services before any entry letters or permits are issued.

 These properties that have been completed by us are extremely clean, air quality tested and inspected.
 Going through the proper procedures (guidelines), testing and inspections, you can rest assured that your property has been rectified properly and with a clean bill of health.
 So please, consider my experience in this field, do your research before buying any home, former remediation or not and remember your options are endless!